catalyst-cooperative/pudl/docs/pudl_overview.rst

 Raw Data Archive
 ---------------------------------------------------------------------------------------

-Scripts that reliably extract data published online require consistent access to consistent data.
+In order for scripts that extract data published online to be reliable, they need consistent access to consistent data.
 When data providers remove data, change its location, or retrospectively update the formatting, the scripts designed to grab the old version will either fail or output bad data.
-To avoid this undue reliance and uncertainty, we’ve archived all of the raw data inputs on `Zenodo <https://zenodo.org/>`_, an open-access repository operated by CERN.
-Reading inputs from Zenodo rather than external sources guarantees PUDL access to the same, verified data inputs.
+To avoid this undue reliance and uncertainty, we’ve archived all of the raw data inputs on `Zenodo
+<https://zenodo.org/>`_, an open-access repository operated by CERN.
+Reading inputs from
+Zenodo rather than external sources guarantees PUDL access to the same, verified data inputs.

 .. _etl-process: